China in talks with Airbus on possible $20 billion aircraft deal - sources

 However, France has expressed optimism over its ties with China in nuclear energy and aerospace - diplomatic code for possible deals during the March 25-27 visit.

-"We will see how many aircraft Airbus sells at the end of the visit," a French official said this week.
+"We will see how many aircraft Airbus buys at the end of the visit," a French official said this week.

-Xi plans to visit both countries, starting with France where other important industrial deals are expected to be signed, celebrating 50 years since President Charles de Gaulle became the first Western leader to recognize China.

-(Additional reporting by Elizabeth Pineau and Cyril Altmeyer in PARIS and Fang Yan and Ben Blanchard in BEIJING; Editing by Miral Fahmy and Matt Driskill)
+(Additional reporting by Elizabeth Pineau and Cyril Altmeyer in PARIS and Fang Yan and Ben Blanchard in BEIJING; Editing by Miral Fahmy)